p2panda/handbook/website/docs/specifications/namakemono/index.md

         * With this, honest peers limit the damage a malicious node can do, as they lock in any changes to the cap doc as they update the target doc.
 The worst a malicious node can do is withold state from both the cap and target document.
 Without the pointer they could withold operations from just the cap group "allowing in" operations to the target doc which already had their permissions revoked.

 <ImageFrame
-  title="Granting permission to the first author" url={require('./assets/cap-1.png')}
+  title="Blue granting 'write' permission to the Yellow author" url={require('./assets/cap-1.png')}
 />

 <ImageFrame
-  title="Granting permission to the second author" url={require('./assets/cap-2.png')}
+  title="Blue granting 'write' permission to the Green author" url={require('./assets/cap-2.png')}
 />

 <ImageFrame
-  title="Removing permission of first author" url={require('./assets/cap-3.png')}
+  title="Blue removing 'write' permission of the Yellow author for the future" url={require('./assets/cap-3.png')}
 />

 <ImageFrame
-  title="Retroactively removing operations of malicious author" url={require('./assets/cap-4.png')}
+  title="Blue retroactively removing operations of malicious Yellow author" url={require('./assets/cap-4.png')}
 />